 - Who or what is the Winifred in my life?

 - How can I more fully do what I value?

 - What if I inspire someone else by living my values?

-I help mindful and ambitious women get on a path to a career they love, which includes gaining insight into your own values.
-Are you ready to elevate your professional potential with concrete action and self-care?
+I help people get on a path to a career they love, which includes gaining insight into your own values.
+Are you ready to elevate your life with concrete action and self-care?
 Check out my services page to see how I can support you.